National Average Window Repair Cost

 | High-end repairs | $450 to $650+ |

-What you ultimately pay depends on the window’s construction, materials, size, and location, as well as how long the problem has gone unaddressed.
-Catching issues early helps keep repairs affordable, but delaying service can allow moisture, air leaks, or structural damage to spread, often driving up costs well beyond the initial repair.
+What you ultimately pay depends on the window’s construction, materials, size, and accessibility, plus how long the problem has gone unaddressed.
+Catching issues early helps keep repairs affordable, while delays can allow air leaks, moisture intrusion, or structural damage to spread.

 All pricing reflects 2026 national averages based on contractor estimates and homeowner reports.